- Things to Know

 5. Night sweats

 The term night sweats refer to hot flushes that occur at night.
 They may occur as frequently as once an hour, and they tend to awaken women from sleep.
 Insomnia is a frequent accompaniment of night sweats that can, in turn, lead to irritability and depression.
-Difficulty carrying out normal daily tasks may occur due to the fatigue incurred because of night sweat induced insomnia.
+Difficulty carrying out normal daily tasks may occur due to the fatigue incurred because of night sweat-induced insomnia.

 6. Weight gain

 As previously mentioned, estrogen produced erratically and in large concentrations tends to cause fluid retention.
 This may lead to overall swelling of the body swelling due to fluid accumulation.
 This fluid may contribute to transient weight gain, which may be transient.
-In addition, estrogen production can affect the higher brain centers, which control appetite, so as to increase hunger.
+In addition, estrogen production can affect the higher brain centers, which control appetite, to increase hunger.
 It is not uncommon for women in perimenopause to gain a significant amount of body fat.

 7. Decreased fertility

-As a woman ages and her ovaries begin to run out of eggs, and pregnancy will become more difficult to achieve.
+As a woman ages and her ovaries begin to run out of eggs, pregnancy will become more difficult to achieve.
 In addition, the quality of the remaining eggs diminishes as they age.
 If a pregnancy is achieved, the chance of miscarriage is increased because a higher percentage of the remaining eggs is chromosomally abnormal, leading the body to reject what would otherwise be a defective embryo.

 Many women feel that when their menstrual cycles become erratic they cannot conceive.
 Thus they do not practice contraception.
 As a result, these women may find that they are pregnant at a time in their life when they are not prepared to begin the odyssey of child-rearing.
-Many studies have shown that the elective abortion rate is highest in women who are over forty years of age, and they are faced with an unwanted pregnancy.
+Many studies have shown that the elective abortion rate is highest in women who are over forty years of age, and who are faced with an unwanted pregnancy.